JackSzwergold/Writing/memories/Atari 400 Bullshit 2.md

 Instead of shelves, racks were filled with sturdy zip-lock bags filled with software on cassette and disk.
 I didn’t know what many of these games were, but I was happy to browse and see what was out there.
 And as you can tell from the zip-lock bag description, a lot of these early software companies were truly D.I.Y. affairs where one or two programmers would make a game or some other software, dupe disks and cassettes on their own, print out their own instructions, shove them in a bag and call it a day.

-But amongst all of the games and such on the rack, one specific game caught my eye: It was called Baja Buggy.
-It basically was an independently made clone of the Atari arcade game “Pole Position.”
-You drove a dirt buggy in somewhat first person point of view through a desert in some kind of race.
+But amongst all of the games and such on the rack, one specific game caught my eye: It was called *Baja Buggy*.
+It basically was an independently produced bootleg clone of the Atari arcade game *Pole Position*.
+But instead of driving a Formula One car around a paved race track, you drove a dirt buggy in some kind of race around a desert landscape.

 I wanted it, but it cost $29.99.
 Which was way out of the price-range of my allowance and limited savings at the time.
 So I looked at the package and tried to figure out how I could afford it.